MMMustafakamran/ppit-notes-final/final cheat sheet.md

    - Ethical impact assessment, diverse data, bias testing

 ### Key Ethics Definitions
-- **Whistleblowers**: Make unauthorized disclosures about harmful situations
+- **Whistleblowers**: Make unauthorized disclosures about harmful situations or fraud
 - **Moral principles ≠ Law**: They can differ (False that they always align)
 - **Code of conduct objectives**: Discipline, Inspiration, Education (NOT Enforcement)
-- **Ethical theories are NOT formulas**: They are frameworks for analysis
+- **Ethical theories are NOT formulas**: They are frameworks for analysis (NOT formulas to solve problems, NOT for judging involuntary actions)
+- **Egoism is NOT duty-based**: Egoism is self-interest based, NOT based on altruism or care for others (Statement 2 in Q5 is FALSE)
+- **ACM Code Requirement**: Give comprehensive and thorough evaluations of computer systems and their impacts, including analysis of possible risks (True)
+- **Utilitarianism is consequentialist**: Focuses on outcomes and collective welfare (Statement 1 in Q5 is TRUE)
+- **Deontology is attributed to Kant**: Duty-based ethical theory (Statement 3 in Q5 is TRUE)

 ---